• Features

 Although what might work in one country may not work in another, it’s advantageous to consider global behaviors and review Instagram statistics and data from around the world for everything from trying to find the best hashtags to deciding when to post on the social network.

-In a study conducted by Buffer examining the global engagement rate for Instagram users by analyzing over 5.5. million social media posts, researchers found that the ideal time to post on Instagram to enjoy the highest engagement is between 7 a.m. and 8 a.m. on weekdays.
+In a study conducted by Buffer examining the global engagement rate for Instagram users by analyzing more than 2 million social media posts, researchers found that the ideal time to post on Instagram to enjoy the highest engagement is weekdays at 3 p.m. and 6 p.m.

-Keep in mind that Buffer's study and recommended posting times are meant to be relevant wherever you are in the world, regardless of time zone.
-Whether you live in London, San Diego, or Tokyo, the best time to post on Instagramis still generally going to be between 7 a.m. and 8 a.m. during the week.
+Keep in mind that Buffer’s study and recommended posting times are meant to be relevant wherever you are in the world, regardless of time zone.
+Whether you live in London, San Diego, or Tokyo, the best time to post on Instagram is still generally going to be at 3 p.m. and 6 p.m. during the week.

 In the Buffer heatmap below, you can discover the “hotspots” in even more detail when it comes to Instagram posting times for a global audience.